dysordys/intravar/README.md

     python IBM.py [inputfile]

 The command-line parameter [inputfile] is a text file containing the parameters with which the simulation is run (see the "input.txt" file in the repository).

+## input.txt

+A sample input file for the program IBM.py described above.